rawilk/laravel-printing/docs/basic-usage/print-tasks.md

 ### Driver Options

 - See [PrintNode PrintTask](/docs/laravel-printing/{version}/printnode/print-task) for more options for the PrintNode driver.
-- More info on using CUPS options can be found here: [https://github.com/smalot/cups-ipp](https://github.com/smalot/cups-ipp)
+- See [CUPS PrintTask](/docs/laravel-printing/{version}/cups/print-task) for more options for the CUPS driver.

 ## Conditionable